sermuns/monkey-computer/masm/gamerFAX.md

     Delay : defined in STANDARD.s

 ## Curret_errors:
     Game_loop is not consistant...
-For example crashes on 2nd loop currently (not fixed)
+For example crashes on 2nd loop currently (fixed) Reason for error: GR5 was manipulated when it shouldnt have been.

 ## Loop flowchart:
     Game start -> push_balloon_hp -> Loop -> player_dmg or new_balloon